 Developers spend a lot of time reading and understanding code, actually much more than writing code.
-Readability and understandability of code is a very valuable quality attribute, because it impacts development speed and therefore development cost.
+Readability and understandability of code are very valuable quality attributes, because it impacts development speed and therefore development cost.
 Understandability can be improved a lot by just naming things properly.

 “Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code. …[Therefore,] making it easy to read makes it easier to write.”